92arpitgoyal/animated-responsive-timeline/README.md

 animated-responsive-timeline (14/05/2015)
 ====================================================================================

-An Animated Timeline, Responsive using wow.js and animated.css it is a vertical-horizontal-timeline, changes according to size of screen Using fadeIn by default you can change it to other animations (refer Animate.css)
+An Animated Timeline (Responsive) using wow.js and animated.css it is a vertical-horizontal-timeline, changes according to size of screen Using "fadeIn" animation by default, you can change it in markup to other animations (refer Animate.css)

 ====================================================================================